contractautomataproject/ContractAutomataLib/README.md

 different priorities.
 Urgent requests do not allow delays (due to interleavings generated by the composition), i.e. they are uncontrollable.
-For example, the red transition in Figure [fig:fmcatatwork] is matched in the initial state.
+For example, the red transition in top figure is matched in the initial state.
 Greedy (orange) requests can be delayed as soon as the first match is available, that is, greedy matches are uncontrollable.
 Lazy matches/requests can be controlled by the orchestration, provided that at least one match is available.
-For example, in Figure [fig:fmcatatwork], the green request of the first principal (`EconomyClient`) is served after the red request of the third principal (`BusinessClient`).
+For example, in top figure, the green request of the first principal (`EconomyClient`) is served after the red request of the third principal (`BusinessClient`).